flutter-it/docs/docs/documentation/command_it/getting_started.md

 ),
 ```

-> :triangular_flag_on_post: As it's not possible to update the UI while a synchronous function is being executed `Commands` that wrap a synchronous function don't support `isExecuting` and will throw an assertion if you try to access it.
+> :triangular_flag_on_post: As it's not possible to update the UI while a synchronous function is being executed `Commands` that wrap a synchronous function don't support `isRunning` and will throw an assertion if you try to access it.

 ### Update the UI on change of the search field
 As we don't want to send a new HTTP request on every keypress in the search field we don't directly wire the `onChanged` event to the `updateWeatherCommand`.
 Instead we use a second `Command` to convert the `onChanged` event to a `ValueListenable` so that we can use the `debounce` and `listen` function of my extension function package `listen_it`: